-New York-based dark rock mavens Vajra (pronounced “vaag-rah”) have returned.
-The long silence between debut album Pleroma (2012) and the group’s remarkable new album, Irkalla, was the product of a rigorous touring schedule and a complex confluence of unexpected life events that paused vocalist / visionary Annamaria Pinna’s prolific (and profound) songwriting output.
+New York-based dark rock mavens Vajra (pronounced "vahj-rah") have returned.
+The long silence between debut cult album Pleroma (2012) and the group’s remarkable new EP, Irkalla, was the product of a rigorous touring schedule and a complex confluence of unexpected life events that paused vocalist/visionary Annamaria Pinna’s profound songwriting output.
 Indeed, the creation process for Irkalla pushed forward in the darkest shadows and the most brilliant of lights.
-That this drive, ambition, and perseverance originate and radiate outward from a self-sufficient—not corralled by a record label—vehicle like Vajra is not only inspiring but mind-bending.

-“We have the freedom to musically, lyrically, and visually explore what we are driven to
+"We are fortunate to have the freedom to musically, lyrically, and visually explore what we are

-explore, and to release what we decide to release when the time is right,” offers Pinna.
-“It’s a
+driven to explore, and to release what we decide to release when the time is right," offers

-combination of instinct and business.
+Pinna.
+"It’s mainly instinct.
 We usually release on auspicious days.
-For Irkalla, each
+For Irkalla, each release

 Pleroma, it was the summer solstice.
 In terms of content, I see us as travelers who go outside